Theoretical Foundations of Conformal Prediction: Properties of ECE and binned ECE

 and

 \end{theorem} In particular, the first statement shows that $\widehat{\textnormal{binECE}}(f) + \sqrt{\frac{2\log(1/\delta)}{n}}$ provides a distribution-free valid upper confidence bound on the binned ECE---and thus we can view this as a way to \emph{certify} that binned ECE is low, without any assumptions.
-On the other hand, the second statement tells us that this upper confidence bound is fairly tight (as long as $K\ll n$), so this a meaningful way to check whether a function $f$ has low binned ECE.
+On the other hand, the second statement tells us that this upper confidence bound is fairly tight (as long as $K\ll n$), so this is a meaningful way to check whether a function $f$ has low binned ECE.

 Next, we show that the picture is substantially different for ECE.
-Any upper confidence bound for ECE that has distribution-free validity can only return uninformative answers for a nonatomic $f(X)$. \begin{theorem} Fix any sample size $n$ and function $f:\cX\to[0,1]$.
-Let $\widehat{\textnormal{ECE}}(f)\in[0,1]$ be a function of the observed data $(X_1,Y_1),\dots,(X_n,Y_n)\in\cX\times\{0,1\}$), satisfying the following distribution-free validity property:
+Any upper confidence bound for ECE that has distribution-free validity can only return uninformative answers for a nonatomic $f(X)$. \begin{theorem}[Hardness result for estimating ECE] Fix any sample size $n$ and function $f:\cX\to[0,1]$.
+Let $\widehat{\textnormal{ECE}}(f)\in[0,1]$ be a function of the observed data $(X_1,Y_1),\dots,(X_n,Y_n)\in\cX\times\{0,1\}$, satisfying the following distribution-free validity property:

 Then for any distribution $P$ on $\cX\times\{0,1\}$ for which $f(X)$ has a nonatomic distribution,

 \end{theorem} In words, this means we cannot have a distribution-free upper confidence bound on ECE that shrinks to zero as the sample size grows, for \emph{any} function $f$ where $f(X)$ is nonatomic.
 Notice this result is very similar to Theorem~\ref{thm:regression_nonatomic_eps}, which established the impossibility of providing a nontrivial distribution-free upper bound on the error in estimating $\E_P[Y\mid X]$ when $X$ is nonatomic.
 Here, we are instead interested in $\E_P[Y\mid f(X)]$, but if $f(X)$ is nonatomic then this is essentially the same question.